cromize/beatport_tracktagger/README.md

 Libraries Used
 -----
-* requests for pulling webpage
+* urllib3 for pulling webpage
 * lxml for parsing info
 * mutagen for assigning tags to files
 * fuzzywuzzy for fuzzy string matching